liquity/bold/README.md

 However, we don’t expect oracle frontrunning to be a significant issue since these LST-ETH feeds are historically not volatile and rarely deviate by significant amounts: they usually update based on the heartbeat (mininum update frequency) rather than the threshold.

  Still several solutions were considered.
-None are ideal:
+Here are some:

 | Solution                                                                                  | Challenge                                                                                                                                                   |
 |-------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|